Craig Garvey

-Craig Garvey (born 28 April 1993) is an Australian professional rugby league footballer.
-He previously played for the St. George Illawarra Dragons and Canterbury Bulldogs, was part of the Canberra Raiders squad for 2018 and a short term member of the Sydney Roosters for 2019.
+Craig Garvey (born 28 April 1993) is an Australian professional rugby league footballer who plays for the Glebe Dirty Reds in the Ron Massey Cup.
+He previously played for the St. George Illawarra Dragons and Canterbury Bulldogs, was part of the Canberra Raiders squad for 2018 and a short-term member of the Sydney Roosters for 2019.

 Background

 Garvey was born in Sydney, New South Wales, Australia.

 He played his junior rugby league for the Earlwood Saints and La Perouse Panthers, before being signed by the St. George Illawarra Dragons.

 Playing career

 Early career

 In 2012 and 2013, Garvey played for the St. George Illawarra Dragons' NYC team.

 2013

 In 2013, Garvey captained St. George's NYC side.
 On 20 April, he played for the New South Wales under-20s team against the Queensland under-20s team.
 On 1 May, he re-signed with St. George Illawarra on a two-year contract.
 In round 17 of the 2013 NRL season, he made his NRL debut for St. George Illawarra against the Sydney Roosters.